osisoft/sample-adh-waveform-nodejs/README.md

 ## Establish a Connection

-The sample uses `request-promise` module to connect a service endpoint.
+The sample uses `axios` module to connect a service endpoint.
 Each REST API call consists of an HTTP request along with a specific URL and HTTP method.
 The URL contains the server name plus the extension that is specific to the call.
 Like all REST APIs, the SDS REST API maps HTTP methods to CRUD operations as shown in the following table:

 | HTTP Method | CRUD Operation | Content Found In |
 | ----------- | -------------- | ---------------- |